spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/enable-cpu-hotplug.md

-You can use the [KubeVirt CPU Hotplug](https://kubevirt.io/user-guide/compute/cpu_hotplug/) and [KubeVirt Memory Hotplug](https://kubevirt.io/user-guide/compute/memory_hotplug/) feature in Palette, which allows the Virtual Machine (VM) to add and remove virtual CPUs, and increase or descrease memory, while the VM is active.
+You can use the [KubeVirt CPU Hotplug](https://kubevirt.io/user-guide/compute/cpu_hotplug/) and [KubeVirt Memory Hotplug](https://kubevirt.io/user-guide/compute/memory_hotplug/) feature in Palette, which allows the Virtual Machine (VM) to add and remove virtual CPUs and increase or decrease memory while the VM is active.
 By default, live migration is automatically enabled to apply the changes without rebooting the VM.

 ## Limitations